KingOfPoptart/docs/automationPlan.md

     - Integration test jobs
 3. Clear documentation for how to get set up with the new repo
 4. Change Dockerfile so that the installation and configuration is handled by ansible
+5. Downloading any files should be done intelligently during deployment.
+I.E. Download them once, and every time after that just reuse what's already been downloaded for something like recreating docker images

 ###New Work